JoeKaldas/paymob/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[joekaldas]/paymob.
+Bug reports and pull requests are welcome.

 ## License